EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 Digital Output
 ```

-SRAM is commonly used in high-speed on-chip memory structures such as processor caches, embedded memory blocks, and local buffers.
+SRAM is commonly used in high-speed on-chip memories such as processor caches, embedded memory blocks, and local buffers.

 ---